Skip to main content

 How much does the Museo Julio Romero de Torres cost?

-Entry costs €5.
-It is free for visitors under 18, over 65, and for everyone on Thursday evenings after 6pm.
-A combined ticket with the neighbouring Museum of Fine Arts saves €2.
+Entry is €5.
+Free for visitors under 18, over 65, and for everyone on Thursday evenings after 6pm.
+A combined ticket with the neighbouring Museum of Fine Arts saves €2 — both museums share the same building complex on Plaza del Potro.

 Where is the Museo Julio Romero de Torres?